Lahye/spotiflow/README.md

 Rename .env.example to .env,

-"flutter pub get" in terminal
+"flutter pub get --no-example" in terminal

 Good to go!